A Just Transition for VT

 Avoid energy alternatives that simply export damages to elsewhere in the world.

-“The Just Transition Alliance (JTA) formed in 1997 when grassroots leaders José Bravo, Tom Goldtooth, Richard Moore, Pam Tau Lee, Connie Tucker and Jenice View saw the urgent need for cross-movement collaboration between environmental justice (EJ) struggles and labor unions.”
+The Just Transition Alliance was formed in 1997 by grassroots leaders José Bravo, Tom Goldtooth, RIchard Moore, Pam Tau Lee, Connie Tucker and Jenice View, who saw an urgent need for collaboration between environmental justice movements and labor unions.

 “We ground our work in building relationships with workers in polluting industries and communities affected by those industries.
 We strengthen collaboration between these groups to activate just transition pathways away from toxic processes and towards safe, dignified and deeply rewarding livelihoods.”